enzo-project/enzo-dev/doc/manual/source/parameters/index.rst

     the value of ``RadiativeTransferPhotonMergeRadius``.
 Larger values tend to significantly underestimate radiation near individual sources; it is recommended to first try and use values around 3.
-Default: 0 ``RadiativeTransferPhotonMergeRadius`` (external)
+Default: 0 ``RadiativeTransferSourceClusteringCount`` (external)
+    The minimum number of sources present before source clustering is used.
+For small numbers of sources, clustering does not lead to improvements in computational speed.
+Default : 10 ``RadiativeTransferPhotonMergeRadius`` (external)
     The radius at which the rays will merge from their SuperSource, which is the luminosity weighted center of two sources.
 This radius